-- Create Account and Login
+- Create an Account and Login

 The second most used onboarding flow is to create an account or login for returning users.
 You want this process to be as smooth as possible for the user.
 Many people drop off during this step because they don’t want to deal with the hassle of creating an account.
 However, there are various integrations now that you can use to make it easier for your users.

-All users need to do is enter their email and password and off they go.
+All users need to do is enter their email and password, and off they go.

-Frequency of Push Notifications
+Frequency of push notifications

-If you have a social media app like Instagram or TikTok, users rely on notifications to let them know that their posts received some sort of engagement from their audience.
-Then you can go a bit crazy with the push notifications because knowing a post got a like or a comment is a main benefit of the app.
+If you have a social media app like Instagram or TikTok, users rely on notifications to let them know that their posts received some engagement from their audience.
+Then you can go a bit crazy with the push notifications because knowing a post got a like or a comment is a primary benefit of the app.
 Just make sure that users have the option of turning them off.

 You're starting to get the gist of it.
 Now, let's talk about the actual content of the notifications.

 Staying on brand with push notifications